rust-lang/rfcs/text/2795-format-args-implicit-identifiers.md

 The overall argument is not to deny that the standard library macros in question would not become more expressive if they were to gain fully interpolation.

-However, the RFC author argues that adding interpolation to these macros is less neccessary to improve ergonomics when comparing against other languages which chose to introduce language-level interpolation support.
+However, the RFC author argues that adding interpolation to these macros is less necessary to improve ergonomics when comparing against other languages which chose to introduce language-level interpolation support.
 Introduction of implicit named arguments will cater for many of the common instances where interpolation would have been desired.
 The existing positional and named arguments can accept arbitrary expressions, and are not so unergonomic that they feel overly cumbersome when the expression in question is also nontrivial.

 # Prior art